Ocular Pharmacology (10409.1)

 Practitioners are required to make a mandatory notification in relation to a student if the practitioner reasonably believes that a student has an impairment that, in the course of the student undertaking clinical training, may place the public at substantial risk of harm.

-All concerns raised within the Discipline of Optometry or by clinical preceptors will be reviewed by the Head of Discipline and the Unit Convener before any reporting action is taken.
+All concerns raised within the Discipline of Optometry or by clinical preceptors will be reviewed by the Discipline Lead and the Unit Convener before any reporting action is taken.

 These professional obligations are taken seriously by staff and the University.
 Students should be aware of their obligations under student registration.

 For further information, please refer to: https://www.optometryboard.gov.au/policies-codes-guidelines/guidelines-for-mandatory-notifications.aspx